boxyhq/website/docs/jackson/deploy/env-variables.md

 ### **PGSSLMODE**

 If you use Heroku to deploy Postgres (or use self-signed certs for Postgres) then set this to `no-verify`.
-See https://devcenter.heroku.com/articles/connecting-heroku-postgres#connecting-in-node-js for more details
+See [Heroku docs](https://devcenter.heroku.com/articles/connecting-heroku-postgres#connecting-in-node-js) for more details

 ## Pre-loaded Configuration

 ### **PRE_LOADED_CONFIG**

 If you only need a single tenant or a handful of pre-configured tenants then this config will help you read and load SAML configs.
 It works well with the mem DB engine so you don't have to configure any external databases for this to work (though it works with those as well).
 This is a path (absolute or relative) to a directory that contains files organized in the format described in the next section.
-Check [this section](pre-loaded-configuration.md) for more details
+Check [this section](./pre-loaded-configuration.md) for more details

 NPM library option: `preLoadedConfig`

-## Opentelemetry
+## Opentelemetry configuration

 Jackson supports observability via OpenTelemetry.
 The following env vars are available for configuration (along with the rest of the [supported ones](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/protocol/exporter.md))